 - Firms importing raw materials.
 Firms who import raw materials from Europe / rest of the world will face a large rise in costs.
 Some firms have no alternative but to import raw materials and goods from abroad.
 For example, companies importing champagne or Spanish food items to sell to British consumers will be facing a tough time because the Euros strength has reduced their profit margins.

 - Uncertainty may reduce capital flows.
-Combined with uncertainty of Brexit and loss of direct access to Single Market, foreign investors may decide the UK is not a good place to save and invest their money.
+Combined with the uncertainty of Brexit and loss of direct access to Single Market, foreign investors may decide the UK is not a good place to save and invest their money.
 This could lead to a degree of capital flight, which will magnify the initial fall in the Pound.

 - Foreign workers.
 A devaluation in the Pound makes the UK a less attractive for foreign workers.
 For example, with a fall in the value of the Pound, migrant workers from Eastern Europe may prefer to work in Germany – rather than the UK.
 UK agricultural firms may have to push up wages to keep foreign labour. (see: migrants become more picky about UK jobs FT )

 - Home grown fruit and veg.
-In recent years, the UK agricultural sector has seen a rise in UK produced fruit and veg, but this has been heavily reliant on migrant labour.
+In recent years, the UK agricultural sector has seen a rise in the UK produced fruit and veg, but this has been heavily reliant on migrant labour.
 If firms find it hard to attract workers because of weaker Pound, they may shift production overseas.

 - A crucial issue is whether the fall in the Pound is temporary or sustained.
 If the Pound is temporary, many people will only see short-term fluctuations in prices.
 However, if the fall in the Pound is sustained, it will lead to a long-term fall in purchasing power for goods from abroad.